drodriguezSRL/spadSim/README.md

 i(x,y) = I(x,y) / 255
 ```

-And then defining a high-level, user-defined parameter called `rgb_photons` that represents how many signal photons are collected by a single pixel during a full RGB exposure when than pixel has `i=1` (i.e., `I=255` = white/saturated pixel).
+And then defining a high-level, user-defined parameter called `rgb_photons` that represents how many signal photons are collected by a single pixel during a full RGB exposure when that pixel is fully saturated (i.e., `i=1` or `I=255`).
 This way the user can control and define the overall brightness of the scene.
-The default value for this parameter is defined as `PHOTONS_PER_PX = 10`.
+The default value for this parameter is set as `PHOTONS_PER_PX = 10`.

 >[!IMPORTANT]
-> This is a simplification that's dependent on the light sensitivity of the RGB camera used to record the input video.
+> This is a simplification dependent on the light sensitivity of the RGB camera used to record the input video.
 Scene features that aren't captured by the RGB camera (e.g., clipped shadows and highlights) won't show up in the binary frames, even if, in reality, a SPAD camera may be capable of resolving those same features due to its enhanced sensitivity.

 The maximum photon flux is then defined by: